ehellman/EnderOfAnEra/README.md

 This can also be fixed by having dual Z leadscrews or a belted Z axis. (see upgrades section)

+### Making sure your bed is lev

+## Troubleshooting

+### BLTouch probe not deploying/stowing properly after using it for a few months
+It is most likely not broken and I cannot believe I dont see more people talking about this.
+Eventually this will happen to your probe, it is because it is deployed and stowed using a magnet.
+This magnet will lose strength over time and you have to re-magnetize it.
+Just remove the BLTouch and unscrew the middle grub screw on top, removing the probe itself.
+Now place a magnet near the magnet on the probe and put it back into the BLTouch body, then screw the grub screw back in.
+Your probe should be working properly again.

+## Maintenance check list
+- Make sure rollers aren't too tight / lose
+- Make sure rollers don't have any flat spots or are worn out, if they are - replace them.
+- Make sure lead screw is greased and moves smoothly.
+Add a bit of grease and move the Z axis up and down a few times to spread the grease.
+- Make sure belts are tight enough
+- Make sure that the hotend isn't leaking
 ## Upgrades
 I've been able to try most upgrades that people usually try.
 Below, I will list them and tell you if they are worth it or not, and which I would say are essential and/or recommended.